wazuh/wazuh-documentation/source/installation-guide/upgrading/different_major.rst

 4. Upgrade the Wazuh Kibana App:

-  a) Increase the default Node.js heap memory limit to prevent out of memory errors when installing the Wazuh App.
+  a) Increase the default Node.js heap memory limit to prevent out of memory errors when installing the Wazuh app.
 Set the limit as follow:

   .. code-block:: console

       # export NODE_OPTIONS="--max-old-space-size=3072"

-  b) Install the Wazuh App:
+  b) Install the Wazuh app:

   .. code-block:: console